 - Raising your Hand: Especially since the pandemic struck us all in 2020, video chats have gotten more and more important.
 However, it can happen that due to delay, etc. people talk over each other unintentionally.
 Because of this, raising your hand when you want to speak or have a burning question is incredibly valuable.

 - Emoji Reactions: A lot of times, you don’t want to type anything into the chat or say it out loud, but just show your reaction to an information or something shown on screen with a simple emoji!
 I added a button that extends to a compact emoji bar that lets you pick from 7 of the most commonly used emojis to react in a call.

 - Meeting Chat: Discord already has a similar feature where you are only able to either call in a group or in a server, and the “call chat” is just the same as that server’s chat.
 However, since meetings would be separate calls, I added in a chat feature that brings up a side-bound chat window specifically reserved only for this specific meeting!

 Another hude benefit I saw in Microsoft Teams was having an integrated calendar in which I was able to see all of my meetings, and was even able to join them directly from this screen!

 I added a calendar view very similar to Teams, yet still distinctively Discord-like-looking, making use of their embed-styling (blue vertical line on the left of elements).

 Every meeting would include relevant information, such as title, description, meeting creator, the duration of the meeting and the status of the meeting (whether you accepted, denied, or are tentative).

-Additionally, I added a red line that indicates the current time on the calendar (another feature that Teams has and that I see as very useful) and also added a visual highlight to the meeting that is currently running, plus a button to join the meeting directly.
+Additionally, I added a red line that indicated the current time on the calendar (another feature that Teams has and that I see as very useful) and also added a visual highlight to the meeting that is currently running, plus a button to join the meeting directly.

 Microsoft Teams has something similar – a pop-up at the bottom right corner of the screen, which allows the user to directly click and join the meeting.